-InterAct Stroke Support started as InterAct Reading Service in the year 2000 and was the brainchild of theatre director Caroline Smith
+InterAct Stroke Support began as "InterAct Reading Service" in the year 2000 and was the brainchild of theatre director Caroline Smith

-In the year 2000 Caroline Smith had been nursing her brother through a terminal illness.
+In the year 2000 Caroline Smith had been nursing her brother through a terminal illness

-No other organisation offered such a service, so Caroline began reading on a voluntary basis at her local hospice, the Pembridge Palliative Care Centre.
+No other organisation offered such a service, so Caroline began reading on a voluntary basis at her local hospice: the Pembridge Palliative Care Centre.

 After several months and a great deal of learning, InterAct was launched.
 Stroke survivors were now the charity's key beneficiaries.